powerapi-ng/joulehunter/README.md

 ### v2.0.0

--   **Pyinstrument uses a new profiling mode**.
+-   **joulehunter uses a new profiling mode**.
 Rather than using signals, pyintrument uses a new statistical profiler built on PyEval_SetProfile.
-This means no more main thread restriction, no more IO errors when using Pyinstrument, and no need for a separate more 'setprofile' mode!
+This means no more main thread restriction, no more IO errors when using joulehunter, and no need for a separate more 'setprofile' mode!

 -   **Renderers**.
-Users can customize Pyinstrument to use alternative renderers with the `renderer` argument on `Profiler.output()`, or using the `--renderer` argument on the command line.
+Users can customize joulehunter to use alternative renderers with the `renderer` argument on `Profiler.output()`, or using the `--renderer` argument on the command line.

 -   **Recorders**.
-To support other use cases of Pyinstrument (e.g. flame charts), pyinstrument now has a 'timeline' recorder mode.
+To support other use cases of joulehunter (e.g. flame charts), joulehunter now has a 'timeline' recorder mode.
 This mode records captured frames in a linear way, so the program execution can be viewed on a timeline.

 ### v0.13

--   `pyinstrument` command.
-You can now profile python scripts from the shell by running `$ pyinstrument script.py`.
-This is now equivalent to `python -m pyinstrument`.
+-   `joulehunter` command.
+You can now profile python scripts from the shell by running `$ joulehunter script.py`.
+This is now equivalent to `python -m joulehunter`.
 Thanks @asmeurer!

 ### v0.12

 -   Application code is highlighted in HTML traces to make it easier to spot

--   Added `PYINSTRUMENT_PROFILE_DIR` option to the Django interface, which will log profiles of all requests to a file the specified folder.
+-   Added `joulehunter_PROFILE_DIR` option to the Django interface, which will log profiles of all requests to a file the specified folder.
 Useful for profiling API calls.

--   Added `PYINSTRUMENT_USE_SIGNAL` option to the Django interface, for use when signal mode presents problems.
+-   Added `joulehunter_USE_SIGNAL` option to the Django interface, for use when signal mode presents problems.

 Contributing